TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/perl/index.md

 }

 sub usage {
 	print "Usage: please input a non-negative integer";
 	exit;
 }

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Perl](https://sampleprograms.io/languages/perl) was written by:
+Palindromic Number in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Jeremy Grifski
 - manasmithamn

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
-The solution was first committed on Oct 29 2021 01:46:51.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution